Indrakens/create-your-own-pizza/README.md

 | The user enters an empty string                             |  PASS  |
 | The user enters more than one letter                        |  PASS  |
 | The user enters a letter what is not included in the options|  PASS  |
---The users can only enter the letter that shows in the main menu options.-- -Choose one of the options in the Pizza Size Field.-
+#### The users can only enter the letter that shows in the main menu options.
+Choose one of the options in the Pizza Size Field.
 |           TEST                                              | RESULT |
 |-------|--------|
 | The user enters the number                                  |  PASS  |